mpiwosal/newReleases/Readme.md

 # TODO's

-- show artists that the user is following
+- show artists that the user is following [IN PROGRESS]
-- allow users to unfollow/re-follow artist from the list
+- allow users to unfollow/re-follow artist from the list [IN PROGRESS]
+- open a relevant spotify app view after clicking on an artist [IN PROGRESS]
 - show view with latest releases
 - potentially show view with upcoming releases (depends on Spotify API limitations)
 - implement caching mechanizm to avoid excessive number of requests